bheap/scala-silk/README.md

 - Lowest common denominator tools are always chosen first
 - Re-use is king, the developers of Synapse are lazy
 - Thought always comes first, code later
-- Synapse will always be simple
+- Synapse will always be simple and intuitive
 - Synapse will recommend tools you should be using, and will never try to do their job
 - Synapse is opinionated